-The Brockman Resources board decided to progress the Marillana Project as a long-life operation to achieve economies of scale.
+The Brockman Resources board decided to progress the Marillana Project as a longlife operation to achieve economies of scale.
 In December 2008, Brockman Resources contracted Ausenco Ltd for the purposes of completing a pre-feasibility study on the development of the Marillana Project.
 The pre-feasibility study was completed and announced to the market on 10 August 2009 and confirmed the technical and financial robustness of a conventional mining and processing operation at the Marillana Project.

 As a result of the positive pre-feasibility study, a definitive feasibility study for the Marillana Project commenced in September 2009 and was completed and announced to the market on 29 September 2010.
+On 3 December 2010, Brockman Resources announced that it had awarded a key contract for design and construction of the Project to UGL Resources Pty Ltd.